FOR IMMEDIATE RELEASE

 Save the date

-If the press release is announcing an upcoming event, be sure to include details about the date, time, location, any fees, and a link for readers interested in finding additional details.
-This should be clear at the top of the release, and then listed again at the bottom to drive home the point.
+If the press release is announcing an upcoming event, be sure to include details about the date, time, location, any fees, and a link where the reader can find additional information.
+Key contact details should be precise at the top of the press release and then listed again at the bottom to drive home the point.